 A Parasitoid acts as both a predator and parasite.
 There are many species of parasitoid wasps.
 These wasps look for caterpillars.
 Some plants might even signal to the wasps that a caterpillar is eating their leaves.
 When the wasp finds the caterpillar the wasp does not kill it, but stings it, laying its eggs inside of it.

-The reason why this solution works is that parasitoids don’t collapse a population like predators do.
-Parasitoids always need individuals of the prey population to reproduce.
+The reason why these solution works are that parasitoids don’t collapse a population as predators do.
+Parasitoids always need individuals from the prey population to reproduce.

-Other insects use this solution that are not parasitoid.
+Other insects use this solution that is not parasitoids.
 Some insects will integrate specific time events in the lifecycle of the prey that will start the reproductive cycle of the predator.
 Such as only feeding on mature adults of a species.

 Insect Solution 4: Cannibalism

 Spider silk is a really strong structure.
-It additionally awesome in that it is also extremely flexible.
+And extremely flexible.
 Spider silk is stronger than steel and stronger than kevlar.
 Kevlar, you know the stuff we make bulletproof vests out of?
-If it’s so great then why aren’t there spider farms?
+If it’s so great then why aren’t their spider farms?

 I know spiders aren’t true insects, but they have short lifecycles and have been around for a long time.

-Insects have an issue of controlling their population sizes because they’re gangers.
-Insects are gangers because they have short lifecycles and adapt quickly.
-Insects have solved their own problem by being social and forming hives, by hibernating for food to regrow, by incorporating their reproduction with prey (parasitoid), and by conducting cannibalism.
-All of these solutions control the population and prevent a collapse.
+Insects have an issue with controlling their population sizes because they’re gangsters.
+Insects are gangsters because they have short lifecycles, large diversity, and adapt quickly.
+Insects have solved their own problem by being social, forming hives, hibernating for food to regrow, incorporating their reproduction with prey (parasitoid), and conducting cannibalism.
+All of these solutions control the population and prevent a population collapse.